 Alert: DMAVA offices are closed Wednesday, 3/7/18, due to inclement weather conditions.

-On Friday April 6, 2018 the cemetery staff will start to strip all grave sections of Palm Crosses, decorations, flowers and flags as we prepare for the Spring Maintenance and Mowing Season.
-Please review Cemetery Policies – Floral Regulations.
+On the week of May 21st, the cemetery staff will start to strip all grave sections of decorations, flowers and flags as we prepare for the Memorial Day Flag Placement event.

 Please Note: Interments are not scheduled on state holidays and weekends and the faxes or phone calls that are received will be date and time stamped and they will be handled in order of receipt on the next business day.